oliviamadd/Equapolis/README.md

 Equapolis: A Tracker for Exposure and Awareness of Inequity in Toronto

-Team

-Angelina Abi Daoud

-Olivia Maddigan

-Madinakhon Sulaymonova
+Team: Angelina Abi Daoud, Olivia Maddigan, and Madinakhon Sulaymonova

 <b>Mission Statement</b>